-A lot of history books can be quite dry and boring, but Tony Boullemier has written a book about English monarchs that is probably the most concise English history book that has ever been written and one that is very interesting to read.
+A lot of history books can be quite dry and boring, but Tony Boullemier has written a book about English monarchs that is probably the most concise English history guide that has ever been written and one that is very interesting to read.
 The Little Book of Monarchs sums up all 42 British monarchs, each summed up in 5 bullet points, giving over 900 years of British history in 122 pages.

 - The Normans

 - The Plantagenets